Anxiety is not new to us. After the pandemic, and now the unstable times we live in, it’s no surprise anxiety levels are creeping up and up.

 Affirmations & Mantras

 Affirmations are repeated phrases and words we tell ourselves.
-They can be effective for all sorts of things, for boosting your confidence and self-esteem, to getting rid of anxiety.
+They can be effective for all sorts of things, from boosting your confidence and self-esteem to getting rid of anxiety.

-I used affirmations throughout both my pregnancies, sticking them all over my house, and they helped keep me feeling calm and in control throughout.
+I used affirmations throughout both my pregnancies, sticking them all over my house.
+They helped keep me feeling calm and in control.

 Lemon balm

-Lemon balm is another herb that is reputed to be good for reducing stress and anxiety.
-You can plant a lemon balm in your herb garden and use the leaves in hot water to drink, or in cooking.
+Lemon balm is another herb reputed to reduce stress and anxiety.
+You can plant lemon balm in your herb garden and use the leaves in hot water to drink or in cooking.

 Be sure to research the recommended quantities and how to use it for best effects, particularly if you opt to take lemon balm supplements – advice from a medical doctor is always valuable.